Edgar Degas: Artistic career

 After the war, Degas began in 1872 an extended stay in New Orleans, where his brother René and a number of other relatives lived.
 Staying at the home of his Creole uncle, Michel Musson, on Esplanade Avenue, Degas produced a number of works, many depicting family members.
 One of Degas's New Orleans works, A Cotton Office in New Orleans, garnered favorable attention back in France, and was his only work purchased by a museum (the Pau) during his lifetime.

-Degas returned to Paris in 1873 and his father died the following year, whereupon Degas learned that his brother René had amassed enormous business debts.
-To preserve his family's reputation, Degas sold his house and an art collection he had inherited, and used the money to pay off his brother's debts.
+Degas returned to Paris in 1873, and his father died the following year, whereupon Degas learned that his brother René had amassed enormous business debts.
+To preserve his family's reputation, Degas sold his house and an art collection he had inherited and used the money to pay off his brother's debts.
 Dependent for the first time in his life on sales of his artwork for income, he produced much of his greatest work during the decade beginning in 1874.
-Disenchanted by now with the Salon, he instead joined a group of young artists who were organizing an independent exhibiting society.
+Disenchanted by now with the Salon, he joined a group of young artists who were organizing an independent exhibiting society.
 The group soon became known as the Impressionists.

 Between 1874 and 1886, they mounted eight art shows, known as the Impressionist Exhibitions.
-Degas took a leading role in organizing the exhibitions, and showed his work in all but one of them, despite his persistent conflicts with others in the group.
+Degas took a leading role in organizing the exhibitions, and he showed his work in all but one of them, despite his persistent conflicts with others in the group.
 He had little in common with Monet and the other landscape painters in the group, whom he mocked for painting outdoors.
 Conservative in his social attitudes, he abhorred the scandal created by the exhibitions, as well as the publicity and advertising that his colleagues sought.
 He also deeply disliked being associated with the term "Impressionist", which the press had coined and popularized, and insisted on including non-Impressionist artists such as Jean-Louis Forain and Jean-François Raffaëlli in the group's exhibitions.
 The resulting rancor within the group contributed to its disbanding in 1886.